 Ramadan & Eid: A Special Time for My Family & Me

-Ms. Huma and her family observe Ramadan, a holy month of fasting, prayer, and charity.
-We invited Ms. Huma to share how her family commemorates Ramadan, which this year occurred from May 26 to June 24.
+Ms. Huma, a preschool teacher at Bright Horizons at Raleigh Corporate center, and her family observe Ramadan, a holy month of fasting, prayer, and charity.
+We invited Ms. Huma to share how her family commemorates Ramadan, which, in 2018, begins on May 15 or May 16 and ends in mid-June.
 Ms. Huma also explains the holiday of Eid, which takes place at the end of Ramadan.

 The Meaning Behind Ramadan & Eid

-My family recently observed one of our biggest holidays of the year: Ramadan.
-It is Islam’s holiest month, and is a time of self-purification that is meant to reinforce one’s belief in a power bigger than you.
+Every year my family observes Ramadan, Islam’s holiest month.
+It is a time of self-purification that is meant to reinforce one’s belief in a power bigger than you.
 One of the most well-known aspects of Ramadan is that Muslim adults who observe Ramadan fast every day from dawn to sunset.
 Fasting is meant to teach gratitude; when you feel hungry, it makes you think of people who are less fortunate than you and gives you the responsibility of helping others.

 Ramadan is also a month to build good habits and practice doing good deeds.
 This is a tradition that my children take part in; they participate in events like toy drives at the local mosque and food drives to fill the food pantry for people in the community.
 I also encourage them to give to charity using their own money to teach them the responsibility of taking care of others at an early age.